leangjia/blender_docs/trunk/blender_docs/manual/editors/text_editor.rst

 .. _bpy.ops.text.find:

 Find Text :kbd:`Ctrl-F`
-   Searches for instances of a string that occur after the cursor.
+   Searches for instances of a text that occur after the cursor.
-   Using the eyedropper icon will search for the currently selected string and sets the selection to the found string.
+   Using the eyedropper icon will search for the currently selected text and sets the selection to the match.
-   *Find Next* searches for the next instance of the string.
+   *Find Next* searches for the next instance of the text.

 .. _bpy.types.SpaceTextEditor.replace_text:
-.. _.. _bpy.ops.text.replace:
+.. _bpy.ops.text.replace:

 Replace Text :kbd:`Ctrl-H`
-   Searches for the string specified in *Find Text* and replaces it with the new string.
+   Searches for the text specified in *Find Text* and replaces it with the new text.
-   Using the eyedropper icon will replace the search results with the currently selected string and sets the selection to that string.
+   Using the eyedropper icon will set the currently selected text as the replace text.
-   *Replace* searches for the next instance of the string and replaces it.
+   *Replace* searches for the next match and replaces it.

 .. _bpy.types.SpaceTextEditor.use_match_case:
 .. _bpy.types.SpaceTextEditor.use_find_wrap:
 .. _bpy.types.SpaceTextEditor.use_find_all:

 Case
-   Search string is sensitive to uppercase and lowercase letters.
+   Search is sensitive to upper-case and lower-case letters.
 Wrap
    Search again from the start of the file when reaching the end.
 All